rodumani/CS374/dp4/dp4.md

 ### Usability problems (Observations)
 #### Task 1
-1. Most users failed to recognize color change on background when a file is attached.
+1. [High] Most users failed to recognize color change on background when a file is attached.
 (P1, P3, P4)
   * We think that changing color is not enough recognizable to users.
 We will discuss about effective methods to show the user that file is attached and implement at mid-fi prototype.
-2. Most users failed to recognize "Send" button changed when a file is attached.
+2. [High] Most users failed to recognize "Send" button changed when a file is attached.
 (P1, P3, P4)
   * We think it is a similiar with problem 1.
 We will discuss about effective methods to show the user that file is attached and implement at mid-fi prototype.
-3. Some users was uncomfortable with small size of an attachment icon.
+3. [Mid] Some users was uncomfortable with small size of an attachment icon.
 (P2, P3)
   * We will make the icon more larger at mid-fi prototype.

 #### Task 2
-4. Most users tried to find attachments by search.
+4. [Mid] Most users tried to find attachments by search.
 But as our prototype doesn't support searching files, they scanned a related mail on the inbox mail list.
 (P2, P3, P4)
   * We think people usually tend to find files first by searching.
 We will make our prototype being able to search files at high-fi prototype.
-5. Most users felt hard to find files menu because (1) it is new functionality and (2) there is no clue or connection between an ordinary mail system and the new file-menu system.
+5. [High] Most users felt hard to find files menu because (1) it is new functionality and (2) there is no clue or connection between an ordinary mail system and the new file-menu system.
 (P1, P2, P3, P4)
   * We never thought about a bridge between an ordinary mail system and the new file-menu system.
 We will discuss more about this problem and reflect some features at mid-fi prototype.
-6. As there was no tags when users sent a mail on Task 1, most users didn't recoginze the existing of tag functionality until they reached 'files' menu.(P1, P2, P3, P4)
+6. [High] As there was no tags when users sent a mail on Task 1, most users didn't recoginze the existing of tag functionality until they reached 'files' menu.(P1, P2, P3, P4)
   * We could manage sent files in the files tab, but there is no clue on it.
 We will make it possible to add tags on attachments when writing a mail in mid-fi prototype.
-7. Most users spent time on clicking a clip symbol at the right of the mail list to find a list view of attached files.
+7. [High] Most users spent time on clicking a clip symbol at the right of the mail list to find a list view of attached files.
 (P1, P2, P3)
   * We thought that this is because the affordance of a clip symbol strongly relates with the concept of attachments in users' mind model.
 We will take advantage of this fact and add some new features at mid-fi prototype.
-8. A word "Files" on the menu list has less affordance to a list of attachments so that it does not seem to fully represent the new features.
+8. [Low] A word "Files" on the menu list has less affordance to a list of attachments so that it does not seem to fully represent the new features.
 (P2, P3)
   * We will change the title of the menu 'files', or make better use of the facts we discovered from question 7, to make things more clear.

 #### Task 3
-9. Most people clicked a label not a checkbox when adding tags.(P1, P2, P4)
+9. [Low] Most people clicked a label not a checkbox when adding tags.(P1, P2, P4)
   * We will make it possible to select tags by clicking labels at mid-fi prototype.
-10. Some people were annoyed by the process of registering a new tag.
+10. [Mid] Some people were annoyed by the process of registering a new tag.
 They wanted the ability to automatically tag or show suggestion tags.
 (P1, P2, P3, P4)
   * We will provide features about adding tags automatically or suggesting tags at high-fi prototype.